Basic Trope: A character starts a new chapter of life as his/her children have grown up and left the house.

 A large part of Alice's identity is simply being the mother.
 Now that the kids are not kids anymore and don't need her, she feels like she's lost that sense of purpose.

-Alice misses the kids, and the happy memories (and those memories that maybe weren't so happy at the time, such as when Billy discovered his artistic side...and the newly-painted wall, but are now something to look back on and laugh at)
+Alice misses the kids, and the happy memories — and maybe those memories that weren't so happy at the time (such as when Billy discovered his artistic side and the newly-painted wall), but are now something to look back on and laugh at.

 Lampshaded: "It's almost too quiet without the kids here."

 The youngest of Alice's children has finally gone off to college...and made new friends and found an apartment to live in.

 Billy is away at college and dating a Hard-Drinking Party Girl...and spent all his money on her.
 He tries to make Alice and Bob miss him so they'll worry and send him more money (and not fret about his appalling GPA).